neilveil/mumpui/readme.md

 - URL Handler: Read & write data in URL, unlike props, this data will persist as it is binded with the URL.

 ### Dashboard

+MumpUI offers a robust dashboard component, designed to effortlessly handle data management and provide a comprehensive view of CRUD operations.
+Seamlessly integrated with in-built user role functionalities, it ensures secure access control.
+The dashboard is fully responsive, guaranteeing a consistent user experience across all devices, and its integration is elegantly straightforward.

 ## Installation